 Monitor and Control What Your Children Do Online

-There is also software that can help parents protect their children.
-Software to help keep children safe comes in two forms: monitoring software and parental control software.
+The software can also help parents protect their children.
+This software comes in two forms: monitoring software and parental control software.

 Monitoring software allows parents to monitor activity on the family PC.
 Many packages will allow you to monitor computer activity, including web surfing, email, chat, and instant messaging.
 Some software will even allow screenshots to be taken at predetermined increments of time.
 Many of these packages will operate in stealth mode, meaning no one will know that the software is installed and running.
 Of course, telling your children that you have software monitoring their activity may also act as a deterrent.
 Monitoring software typically does not filter out any bad content.
 It simply lets you know if someone is accessing inappropriate things.